Code-Institute-Submissions/cumbrian-kayaking/README3.md

  3. **Footer CTA button**- a second opportunity to get  the brochure is located  in the footer
  4. **Company phone number & email address**  located in the navbar and in the footer giving  other contact options.

-The primary goal of the website is to present visitors with useful valuable information to persuade users to part with email address
+The website is to present visitors with useful valuable information to persuade users to part with email address